sultangazin/cyphy_testbed/README.md

 These commands should start the rViz visualization tool and the basic nodes.

-If the Optitrack is connected to the machine and its VRPN server is streaming rigid body data (connection parameters should be configured in the "datastream_launch.launch file) it should be possible to visualize the drone frame moving in the rViz environment.
+If the Optitrack is connected to the machine and its VRPN server is streaming rigid body data (connection parameters should be configured in the "vrpn_launch.launch file) it should be possible to visualize the drone frame moving in the rViz environment.

 It is possible to test the commander calling the ros service to request a goto movement.
 The argument for the service is a tuple of float32, representing the position [x, y, z], and a float32 representing the duration of the requested movement.